 Here you always find people complaining about traffic, how far places are, DUI police checkpoints, the lack of available parking in popular areas, etc. But that is part of what living in such a big city with huge freeways means.

 To create the video with a more documentary style, I included fragments of police communications (related to traffic incidents) not only in the beginning but also throughout the video.
 You can hear things like traffic collisions but also someone running into traffic and the unbelievable case of an 11-year-old kid that jumped out of a car.

 Most of the freeway photo sequences were shot purposely during busy holiday weekends, on Friday nights or when there was road construction; this way I could capture actual traffic jams instead of just light trails, using a maximum of 1 second for the shutter speed.
 When I mention photo sequences that are not traditional, I mean that I made a few experiments such as mounting the camera on my car’s roof to shoot the skyscrapers from a lower angle as I was driving and mounting the camera with a fish-eye lens on a motorized tripod head to do tilt-downs which made straight lines in the composition look “elastic.”

-This video is some sort of mash up made with old photo sequences that couldn’t be included in previous installments and new ones created this year.
+This video is some sort of mash-up made with old photo sequences that couldn’t be included in previous installments and new ones created this year.
 I put everything together, synchronizing the scenes with the music as usual.
 This is something I take special care with, not only when I’m editing but from the very beginning of the production process.
 I can’t imagine one of our videos not being synchronized with the music.

-The best part to me is that the video came up exactly the way I envisioned it and after so many years dealing with heavy traffic on the freeways at least I can watch this video and say that such traffic looks spectacular from the photography perspective.
+The best part to me is that the video came up exactly the way I envisioned it and after so many years of dealing with heavy traffic on the freeways at least, I can watch this video and say that such traffic looks spectacular from the photography perspective.
 We have free Los Angeles desktop wallpapers available for download.

 Enjoy the ride!